If you suffer from a Ketamine addiction in England or Wales, let us guide you towards rehab options near you.

 The cost of rehab can be high in some circumstances.
 Private rehab facilities typically charge around £1000 per week.
 But it’s worth remembering that the price is small compared to the benefits of living a life free from addiction to drugs.
 When you can live free, you can achieve your financial and personal goals.

-Where To Get Help For Ketamine Addiction
+Get Help for Ketamine Addiction

 Help4Addiction is an addiction helpline that connects people who need help overcoming ketamine addiction with rehab centres throughout the UK.
 With our help, you can find a rehab clinic for yourself (or somebody you know) that suits their individual needs.
 Call now, on 0203 955 7700.